aharoncohen7/yolo_api/Readme.md

 python main.py
 ```

-The service will start locally, typically at `http://localhost:8000`.
+The service will start locally at `http://localhost:8000`.

 ---